jfrog/log4j-tools/README.md

 python scan_jndimanager_versions.py root-folder
 ```

 The tool will scan `root_folder` recursively for `.jar` and `.war` files; in each located file the tool looks for a `*log4j/core/net/JndiManager.class` code (recursively in each `.jar` file).
-If the code is located, and does not contain `allowedJndiProtocols`  string constant (added in 2.15), the file as reported as containing a vulnerable implementation if `JndiManager`.
+The version of the class is determined using unique string constants ("allowedJndiProtocols", "log4j2.enableJndi") which appeared in this class in versions 2.15 and 2.16.

 ------